Django’s Fret Hand & Fingerboard Technique

 Django’s Fret Hand – On November 2nd, 1928 an event took place that would forever change Django‘s life.
-At one o’clock in the morning the 18 year old Django returned from a night of playing music at a new club “La Java” (La JAVA, 105 rue du Faubourg du Temple 75010 Paris) to the caravan that was now the home of himself and his new wife.
-The caravan was filled with celluloid flowers his wife had made to sell at the market on the following day.
+At 1 o’clock in the morning, the 18-year-old Django returned from a night of playing music at a new club “La Java” (La JAVA, 105 rue du Faubourg du Temple 75010 Paris) to the Caravan that was now the home of himself and his new wife.
+The Caravan was filled with celluloid flowers his wife had made to sell at the market on the following day.
 Django upon hearing what he thought was a mouse among the flowers bent down with a candle to look.
-The wick from the candle fell into the highly flammable celluloid flowers and the caravan was almost instantly transformed into a raging inferno.
+The wick from the candle fell into the highly flammable Celluloid Flowers and the Caravan was almost instantly transformed into a raging inferno.
 Django wrapped himself in a blanket to shield him from the flames.
-Somehow he and his wife made it across the blazing room to safety outside, but his left hand, and his right side from knee to waist were badly burned.
-Initially doctors wanted to amputate his leg but Django refused.
+Somehow he and his wife made it across the blazing room to safety outside, but his left hand and his right side from knee to waist were badly burned.
+Initially, doctors wanted to amputate his leg but Django refused.
 He was moved to a nursing home where the care was so good his leg was saved.
 Django was bedridden for 18 months.
-During this time he was given a guitar, and with great determination Django created a whole new fingering system built around the 2 fingers on his left hand that had full mobility.
-His 4th and 5 digits of the left hand were permanently curled towards the palm due to the tendons shrinking from the heat of the fire.
-He could use them on the 1st two strings of the guitar for chords and octaves but complete extension of these fingers was impossible.
+During this time he was given a guitar, and with great determination, Django created a whole new fingering system built around the 2 fingers on his left hand that had full mobility.
+His 4th and 5th digits of the left hand were permanently curled towards the palm due to the tendons shrinking from the heat of the fire.
+He could use them on the 1st 2 strings of the guitar for chords and octaves but the complete extension of these fingers was impossible.
 His soloing was all done with the index and middle fingers!
 Film clips of Django show his technique to be graceful and precise, almost defying belief.

 Django devised a highly efficient system of 3 note chord shapes, each of which encompassed inversions of several different chords.
-He developed unorthodox techniques to play these, including the use of his left thumb to fret the lower one or two strings, one fingered “double stops” – where two strings are fretted simultaneously by placing the tip of one finger midway between both strings – and employed his contracted ring and little fingers on the upper strings, where they acted like a single finger.
-The last technique particularly suited 9th or minor 6th chords rather than the more conventional major or minor chords of the time, and introduced his audience to a new range of tonal colours.
+He developed unorthodox techniques to play these, including the use of his left thumb to fret the lower 1 or 2 strings, one fingered “double stops” – where 2 strings are fretted simultaneously by placing the tip of one finger midway between both strings – and employed his contracted ring and little fingers on the upper strings, where they acted like a single finger.
+The last technique particularly suited 9th or minor 6th chords rather than the more conventional major or minor chords of the time and introduced his audience to a new range of tonal colours.

 Department of Burns and Plastic Surgery, Morrison Hospital, Swansea SA6 6NL,